MicahSnell/MIPS-Simulator/README.md

 # MIPS-Simulator
 ## Description
-The goal of this project was to simulate the operation of a MIPS CPU by utilizing a high level coding language.
-My program focused on the most basic MIPS instructions:
+This simulator began as a final project submission for my Computer Architecture class.
+The goal of this project was to simulate the operation of a MIPS CPU using a high level coding language.
+The first iteration of this program focused on the most basic MIPS instructions:
 * J, BEQ
 * ADD, ADDI, SUB
 * MULT, AND, OR
 * SRL, SLL, NOP
 * SW, LW

 The program takes valid assembly `.asm` files as input, executes the instructions within, and outputs the values stored in the registers and memory at the end of execution.
 An option to run the program in debug mode causes the program to print the contents of the register file and the control signals of the system after the execution of each instruction.
-The program is comprised of the files `MainApp.java` and `Simulator.java`. `MainApp.java` contains the main method of the program, which is responsible for:
+The program is comprised of the files `MainApp.java` and `Simulator.java`.

+`MainApp.java` contains the main method of the program, which is responsible for:
 1. Determining the mode of operation
 2. Locating the input file provided by the user
 3. Reading in and formatting the instructions